theNewDynamic/oregonsadventurecoast.com/content/sitepages/accessibility.md

 Oregon’s Adventure Coast is proud to offer **EnChroma outdoor glasses**, available for both common and rare forms of color blindness.
 Adults and children can borrow these glasses for **up to seven days**, free of charge, from the Coos Bay Visitor Center at 50 Central Ave., Coos Bay. [**Learn more about EnChroma.**](https://enchroma.com)

-**In addition, Indoor Color Blindness Glasses are available at these participating locations:**
+**In addition, Indoor Color Blindness Glasses are available at these locations:**

 {{< columns number="3" >}}